Last updated on October 25th, 2019 at 02:02 am

 7 Happiness Lessons from the Kalalau Trail

-Hiking the trail reminded me of some simple, basic life lessons about happiness and being in the moment that were oh-so-true in this case!
+Hiking the trail reminded me of some simple, basic life lessons about happiness and being in the moment that was oh-so-true in this case!

 On a steep, winding, challenging 11-mile cliff trail that is constantly shifting from up to down, the only way to make it through the journey is to focus on the step that you are taking now.